-How to Leave a Tip in Japan the Right Way
+How to Leave a Tip

-On the rare occasion that you actually need to give a tip in Japan, do so by putting the money inside of a tasteful, decorative envelope and seal it.
+On the rare occasion that you actually need to give a tip or give money in Japan, do so by putting the money inside of a tasteful, decorative envelope and seal it.
 Pulling cash out of your pocket in full view of the recipient is the worst way to handle the transaction, as it is seen as arrogant and flashy.
-The tip should be presented as more of a gift than simply additional cash or payment for services.
+The tip should be presented more like a gift than just additional cash or payment for services.
 Hand it to the recipient using both hands and with a slight bow.
 Do not expect them to open your gift right away; chances are, they'll put it aside and then contact you later to thank you.